KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/lab_notes/LPP_CPOM_Flux_Setup_Part3_29May2014.md

 ## Purpose

-To determine the CPOM density
+-To determine the CPOM density
+-Analyze ambient nutrient content of LPP water samples collected on 29 May 2014 -Analyze the chorophyl a

 ## Lab observations and data